These 6 New Years Eve Movies Will End Right As The Ball Drops

 New Year's Eve is a time to reflect on the past year and to make promises for the future that will invariably be broken.
 In that spirit, why not fire up the old DVD player and watch some movies from the past that have some or all of the action taking place on New Year's Eve.
 It's a pretty visually compelling holiday, what with that big ball and the huge crowds of drunken revelers.

 "The Godfather, Part II"

-Michael and Fredo Fredo had to go and ruin it by accidentally revealing his treacherous dealings with Michael’s enemies.
-So the famous line “I know it was you, Fredo.
-You broke my heart.” ends up putting a cap on the year.
+Michael and Fredo Corleone are in Cuba during a New Year's Eve celebration/Communist revolution.
+It still wouldn't be a bad way to spend the evening, but Fredo had to go and ruin it by accidentally revealing his treacherous dealings with Michael's enemies.
+So the famous line "I know it was you, Fredo.
+You broke my heart." ends up putting a cap on the year.
 Anybody got a noisemaker?

 Billy Wilder's romantic masterpiece is also one of the best depictions of what it's like to be miserable when everybody around you is having a great time.
 In the case of the climax of this movie, it's New Year's Eve, but neither Jack Lemmon or Shirley MacLaine are feeling very festive.
 Proof: When she dashes to his apartment to profess her love, she hears a loud banging noise, which she then naturally assumes is Lemmon killing himself.
 It's just him opening a bottle of champagne, though.
 Happy New Year's.